Straaths/hello-world/README.md

 First project

 This is a first project.
-This will be really amazing!
+This will be really amazing!!!